 Short Property Description

-Ours is an old-fashioned farm, mixed certified organic and biodynamic in conversion, set in a stunning valley in the foothills of the Richmond ranges National Park.
-We grow some vegetables (mainly for the household), berries and a mixed fruit and nut orchard, for our own use at this stage.
+Ours is an interesting and traditional farm, certified organic and biodynamic, set in a stunning valley in the foothills of the Richmond ranges National Park.
+We grow some vegetables (mainly for the household), and what is left after the floods, of a mixed fruit and nut orchard.

 Our animals are our main focus.
 They include a few Jersey cows, with their calves, a couple of beef steers for meat.
-And our fledgling herd of Galloways.
-We also have seven heritage breeding sows and three boars, and their offspring.
-They are sold direct to our beautiful organic butcher, Brisbane Organic Meats in Ormiston.
-So once every month we should have a new litter, so always babies here.
-Our latest acquisition is a small flock of Wiltipoll sheep, due to arrive very soon.
+And our fledgling herd of beautiful white Galloways.
+We also have eight heritage breeding sows and three boars, and their offspring.
+The young grower pigs are sold direct to our much-loved organic butcher.
+Once every month we should have a new litter, so there are always babies here.

-In addition we have poultry, Pekin ducks for eggs and meat, a mixed flock of chickens that produce gorgeous eggs daily.
-Although we are cutting back on the ducks and changing our chicken flock out.
-Finally, we have 10 guinea fowl, noisy, messy and often down-right annoying, but they eat ticks and keep snakes away.
+In addition we are developing a small flock of chickens for eggs and meat.
+Also 8 guinea fowl, noisy, messy and often down-right annoying, but they eat ticks and keep snakes away.

 Organic/Biological methods we use

-We farm using biodynamic methods.
-We have both organic and biodynamic in-conversion status.
+- We farm using biodynamic methods.
+We have both certified organic and biodynamic status.

-We use mainly no-till methods of cultivation, except in the veggie garden and any areas under cultivation and use managed grazing, pigs, cattle and chickens along with biodynamic preparations to cultivate and maintain our land.
+- We use mainly no-till methods of cultivation, except in the veggie garden and any areas under cultivation and use managed grazing, pigs and cattle along with biodynamic preparations to cultivate and maintain our land.

 Skills WWOOFers can learn here

-Organic practices & techniques, Permaculture design practices & techniques, Biodynamic practices & techniques, Regenerative Agriculture practices & techniques, Syntropic farming practices, Gardening, Composting, Soil conservation, Propagating, Mulching, Pruning, Environmental recovery/regeneration work, Animal care, Poultry care, Sheep/goats/cattle care, Dairy, Using & caring for tools, Fencing, Building, Handyman, Cheese making, Fermenting foods, Preserving & processing food, Bread making, Marketing produce, Bushfire Recovery – for visa extension
+Organic practices & techniques, Permaculture design practices & techniques, Biodynamic practices & techniques, Regenerative Agriculture practices & techniques, Syntropic farming practices, Gardening, Composting, Soil conservation, Propagating, Mulching, Pruning, Environmental recovery/regeneration work, Animal care, Poultry care, Sheep/goats/cattle care, Dairy, Using & caring for tools, Fencing, Building, Handyman, Cheese making, Fermenting foods, Preserving & processing food, Bread making, Marketing produce, Disaster Recovery assistance (for visa extensions)

 Preferred length of Stay